home26/WebsiteOfHong/content/project/uavsimulationplatform/index.md

 {{< figure src="trajectory.jpg" title="UAV Trajectory" >}}
 _________________________________________________________
 ### My Contribution
-I was responsible to develop the simulation platform based on AirSim including the QT GUI, communication with MATLAB.
+I was responsible to develop the simulation platform based on AirSim including QT GUI, communication with MATLAB.
+C++ language was mainly used in this project.